Have you ever wanted to just kind of hide from the world? Snuggle down in and not really “put yourself out there”?

 She looked at me and said, “Wow.
 Thank you for talking with me tonight.
 You’ve completely inspired me!
 You should be a motivational speaker or something.”

-I scoffed… but… in that moment realized something…I may not be everything to everyone but I am something to someone.
+I scoffed… but… at that moment realized something…I may not be everything to everyone but I am something to someone.

 Even though it wasn’t a big deal to me, it was a big deal to her.